 - Log in with your existing CareerLink account or create an account

 - Click "Employers" on the left

 - Search "UAFS Work Study Program"

 - Find positions you are interested in and begin applying

 *Be sure to favorite "UAFS Work Study Program" so you are updated when a new position is opened.

 NOTE: UAFS does NOT assign Work Study jobs to any student.

 What is the hiring process?

-Once the student has submitted the Student Employment Application to the UAFS Financial Aid Office, the application will be made available to supervisors over work study positions.
+Once the job posting closes, applications and resumes will be sent to the hiring supervisor.
 If the supervisor is interested in that candidate, the supervisor will contact the student worker to arrange an interview.
 If the supervisor wishes to hire the candidate, the supervisor will make a job offer.

 How will I be paid?